Negotiating House Price: Tips for Buyers and Sellers in South West London

 1. Know your market

 Before you start viewing properties, you need to have a good idea of how much you should be paying for the type of home you want in your preferred location.
 Look carefully at homes for sale and how they are priced on property portals and estate agents’ website.
-Analyse the price of the home and what you get for your money in terms of number of bedrooms, floorspace and key features.
+Analyse the price of the home and what you get for your money in terms of the number of bedrooms, floorspace and key features.
 Look too at recent sold price as well as how long the properties were on the market.

-2. Find out about the property
+2. Find out about the property and seller

-3. Know your financial position
+5. Know your financial position

 You need to have a realistic idea of how much you can afford to pay for the property – this will help you set a maximum budget.
 If you’re looking at properties at the top of your comfort zone, you will have to be prepared to walk away if your seller won’t negotiate.
 If you need a loan, having an agreement in principle and a deposit will make you a more attractive proposition with more bargaining power.
 Remember to factor interest rate rises into your final budget.

-4. Decide how much to offer
+6. Decide how much to offer

 How much you offer will depend on the things we’ve mentioned – the strength of the market at the time, the condition of the property and your own budget.
 If the home has been on sale for a while; if the vendors need to move quickly to secure their own purchase; if you’re a cash buyer, for example.
 All these things could give you the edge and allow you to go in lower.
 Other factors, such as your being well organised and ready to act or the seller using multiple agents – all eager to make the sale – can also have an impact.